 - There is limited evidence from the literature to recommend complementary therapies such as massage, acupuncture or chiropractic care in infantile colic.

-So, with such a dearth of good evidence, perhaps the more important question is whether we should be treating infant colic at all.
 A great deal of accumulated clinical experience tells us that children with colic incur no serious long-term effects from the disorder and that symptoms abate with time.
 The potential harm associated with diagnostic testing and treatment of infants is likely to surpass the harm from colic itself.

 - The prognosis is excellent.